bryannov13/Djapp-Cauldron/README.md

 # Djapp-Cauldron
+Simple Django app builder from a json file
-This is a django tool for build easily and fast web apps for Django
+This tool helps to build a demo functional app with the CRUD basics This is a django tool for build easily and fast web apps for Django

 # Dependencies - Prepare the snacks